Skip to main content

 January 9, 2017

 Senator Moorlach's Notes on Analyzing the Governor's 2017-18 Budget Proposal 1.
-California's Net Financial Position California’s “net” unrestricted financial position is a $169 billion deficit ($4,375 per person) according to the most recent Comprehensive Annual Financial Report (CAFR).
-This figure...
+California's Net Financial Position California’s “net” financial position is a $169 billion deficit ($4,375 per person) according to the most recent Comprehensive Annual Financial Report (CAFR).
+This figure should be...

 Legislature's hiring of Obama's attorney general raises questions